-150 Chu, Wan-chung.
+&lt;sup>153 Chu, Wan-chung.
 These Days, North Korea Does not Even Listen to China.
 Chosun Ilbo, August 7, 2006.
 Reprinted by BBC Monitoring Asia Pacific, August 10, 2006.

-151 CRS Report RS22973, Congress and U.S. Policy on North Korean Human Rights and Refugees: Recent Legislation and Implementation, by Emma Chanlett-Avery.
+&lt;sup>154 CRS Report RS22973, Congress and U.S. Policy on North Korean Human Rights and Refugees: Recent Legislation and Implementation, by Emma Chanlett-Avery.
 Human Rights Watch.
 China: Protect North Korean Refugees, March 9, 2004.
 James D. Seymour.
 China: Background Paper on the Situation of North Koreans in China, A Writenet Report by commissioned by United Nations High Commissioner for Refugees, Protection Information Section, January 2005.

-- Pyongyang's missile testing, prompting Japan to acquire a Theater Missile Defense system, with Taiwan wishing to be included: - North Korea's construction of underground missile sites close to the Chinese border; and - North Korea's cavalier attitude towards business.
+- Pyongyang's missile testing, prompting Japan to acquire a Theater Missile Defense system, with Taiwan wishing to be included; - North Korea's construction of underground missile sites close to the Chinese border; and - North Korea's cavalier attitude towards business.
 (China occasionally suspends shipments of humanitarian aid to the DPRK because Pyongyang regularly 'forgets' to return Chinese railroad rolling stock.)
-152

 In 2006, Pyongyang's missile and nuclear tests severely strained relations between China and the DPRK.
 Beijing had warned the DPRK not to conduct either of the tests and "lost face" when Pyongyang went ahead with them anyway.
-As a result, for the first time China agreed to UN resolutions imposing sanctions on the DPRK153 and also took measures to halt banking transactions with North Korean entities and to curtail shipments of petroleum.
+As a result, for the first time China agreed to UN resolutions imposing sanctions on the DPRK and also took measures to halt banking transactions with North Korean entities and to curtail shipments of petroleum.
 China, however, did not agree to conduct inspections of shipments along its borders with North Korea.
 Some analysts indicate that Pyongyang may be growing weary of its lop-sided relations with Beijing and may be attempting to become more independent.
 Pyongyang may view nuclear weapons as a "trump card to intimidate China as much as the United States."
 After North Korea's long-range missile test in April 2009, China agreed to stronger U.N. sanctions on three North Korean companies.
-After North Korea's second nuclear test in May 2009, China issued a strong statement of condemnation and apparently has been cooperating in developing a U.N.
-Security Council resolution addressing the issue.
+After North Korea's second nuclear test in May 2009, China issued a strong statement of condemnation and in June 2009 backed UN Security Council resolution 1874 that provided for additional sanctions on the DPRK.
+In 2008, China exported and estimated \$100 million to \$160 million in luxury goods that now appear to be under sanction by UN Security Council resolutions.